verayannn/SpotDMouse/README.md

 - **Natural Temporal Structure:** Preserves the timing relationships critical for understanding visual processing
 - **Comprehensive Motion Coverage:** All directions and types of motion that animals experience in nature

 **Why Temporal Matters:** Real-world navigation requires processing motion, optical flow, and temporal changes - not just static scene understanding.
-Mouse V1 has evolved specifically to extract these dynamic visual features efficiently.
+Mouse V1 has evolved specifically to extract these dynamic visual features efficiently (Maheswaranathan et al., 2018).

 ### Open-Loop Experimental Design
 Our neural data collection uses an **open-loop VR paradigm** with specific advantages: